 If your physician has ordered you to take this medicine on a regular schedule and you miss a dose, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the dose which was missed and go back to your regular dosing schedule.
 Do not take double doses.

 Keep out of the reach of children.
 An overdose is especially dangerous in young children.

 Store away from excessive heat and direct light.

 Do not store in the bathroom, near the kitchen sink or in other damp places.
 Heat or moisture may cause the medicine to break down.

 Do not keep expired medicine or medicine no longer needed.
 Be sure that discarded medicine is out of the reach of children.

-Whether you need a prescription, no prescription (non prescription) or over the counter (OTC) medicine, you can be confident when you purchase medications and drugs at our on line, mail order drug store.
-Compare our prescription cost and price.
+Whether you want a prescription, non prescription (no prescription) or (over the counter) OTC drug, you can be confident when you purchase medicine and drugs at our on line, mail order drug store.
+Compare our prescription price and cost.